 Cat Clawing and Scratching Furniture?

-Excerpt from Mieshelle Nagelschneider’s book, The Cat Whisperer, on Clawing Behavior
+Excerpt from Mieshelle Nagelschneider’s Feline Science Behavior Book on Cat Clawing and Scratching Behavior

 Shredders and Snaggers: Why Cats Claw